Fall 2021 Writing Tutoring will Begin Tuesday August 17

 When you come in for an appointment:

-• Bring your instructor's assignment guidelines (if working on a specific assignment)
+- Bring your instructor's assignment guidelines (if working on a specific assignment) and use a google doc to share with tutor for online tutoring.

 Individual Consultations (Tutoring)